Applying for a New CDL in Pennsylvania

 In order to pass your driving skills tests, you will need to learn how to inspect vehicles before driving, learn how to couple and uncouple tractors and trailers, and have plenty of practice driving.
 This includes driving in different conditions and on different road surfaces, turning, parking, backing up, and braking.

 Many motor carriers train their employees, while other drivers take courses at private driving schools, vocational or technical schools, and community colleges.
 Individual states often approve or certify training courses.
-The Professional Truck Driver Institute (PTDI) has set minimum standards for training curricula and certifies driver training courses that meet industry and Federal Highway Administration (FHA) guidelines.
+The Professional Truck Driver Institute (PTDI) has set minimum standards for training curricula and certifies driver training courses that meet industry and Federal Motor Carrier Safety Administration (FMCSA) guidelines.
 Many employers require their drivers to take PTDI-approved training.